 BOSTON, MA – November 26, 2018 – Skinner presents its final Important Jewelry Auction of 2018 on December 4th in Boston.
 The auction will feature over 300 lots of diamonds, colored stones, and antique and period jewelry.

 Some of the most beautiful gems in the world came from the Ural Mountains of Russia in the 1800s.
 Emeralds, sapphires, topaz, alexandrite, malachite, and amethysts of unmatched quality were mined under the Czar’s direction.
-Many made their way to the palaces and imperial jeweler Carl Fabergé, others were sent to the best jewelers in Europe and the United States.… Read More
+Many made their way to the palaces and imperial jeweler Carl Fabergé, others were sent to the best jewelers in Europe and the United States.
+In 1868, the Russian miners discovered the most distinctive, and in my opinion the most beautiful, stones in the Urals: demantoid garnets.… Read More

 When it comes to colored stones, geography is often as important as gemology.
 While it is their gemological properties that ultimately make them so coveted, collectors have long sought out colored stones based upon their place of origin.